britopaola/versioned_dir/something.md

-This is a test for git versioning.
+This is a test for git versioning, I have been asked to change the text.